surma/surma.dev/content/things/portrait-mode.md

 ## Phones with lots of bokeh?

-What kind of lens does the Pixel 5 even have?
-Luckily, this data is embedded in the EXIF data of the images and can be extracted using `identify` from ImageMagick:
+So what kind of lens would my Pixel 5 need to achieve the same background blur as my digital camera?
+For that we need to know what kind of lens the Pixel 5 has.
+Luckily, this data is embedded in the EXIF data of the images and can be extracted using `identify` from [ImageMagick]:

 ```
 $ identify -format 'f=%[EXIF:FocalLength] A=%[EXIF:FNumber]' cam_image.jpg